mozilla/addon-sdk/static-files/md/dev-guide/addon-development/annotator/widget.md

 # Implementing the Widget #

+We'll want the widget to do two things:

+* On a left-click, the widget should activate or deactivate the annotator.
+* On a right-click, the widget should display a list of all the annotations the user has created.

+Because the widget's `click` event does not distinguish left and right mouse clicks, we'll use a content script to capture the click events and send the corresponding message back to our add-on.

+The widget will have two icons: one to display when it's active, one to display when it's inactive.

+So there are three files we'll need to create: the widget's content script and its two icons.

+Let's get started by creating a directory called "annotator".
+Navigate to it and type `cfx init`.

 Inside the `data` subdirectory create another subdirectory `widget`.
 We'll keep the widget's files here.
 (Note that this isn't mandatory: you could just keep them all under `data`.
 But it seems tidier this way.)

-We'll want the widget to do two things:

-* On a left-click, the widget should activate or deactivate the annotator.

-* On a right-click, the widget should display a list of all the annotations the user has created.

 ## The Widget's Content Script ##

-Because the widget's `click` event does not distinguish left and right mouse clicks, we'll use a content script to capture the click events and send the corresponding message back to our add-on:

-    /*
-    Listen for left and right click events and send the corresponding message to the content script.
+The widget's content script just listens for left- and right- mouse clicks and posts the corresponding message to the add-on code:
-    */

     this.addEventListener('click', function(event) {
       if(event.button == 0 && event.shiftKey == false)
         postMessage('left-click');